 bruce joined Watsi on January 14th, 2015.
-Five years ago, bruce became the 811th member to automatically support a new Watsi patient every month.
-Since then, 5,018 more people have become monthly donors! bruce's most recent donation traveled 1,900 miles to support Kylian, a 14-month-old baby from Haiti, to fund prep and transport for cardiac surgery.
+Eight years ago, bruce joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. bruce's most recent donation traveled 1,000 miles to support Mervi, a two-year-old boy from Venezuela, to heal his clubfoot.

 bruce has funded healthcare for 97 patients in 13 countries.